“Diversity is an integral part of who we are and what we will be in the future.”

 Women lawyers find that Hunton Andrews Kurth is a place they can excel.

 Hunton Andrews Kurth strongly supports the recruitment, retention and advancement of women lawyers.
 We are proud of the leadership positions held by women within the firm.
-Women partners serve as members of our Executive Committee; manage our firm offices in Houston, New York, San Francisco, and Los Angeles and head or co-head various practices such as tax and ERISA; environmental; labor and employment; global technology, outsourcing and privacy; capital markets; competition and consumer protection; commercial litigation; energy litigation; managed care litigation; and products and mass tort litigation.
-They serve as chairs or co-chairs for the recruiting, ethics, opinion, diversity and associates committees.
+Women partners serve as members of our Executive Committee; manage our firm offices in Houston, New York, San Francisco, and Los Angeles and head or co-head various practices such as tax and ERISA; environmental; financial institutions corporate and regulatory; labor and employment; global technology, outsourcing and privacy; capital markets; competition and consumer protection; commercial litigation; energy litigation; managed care litigation; real estate; products and mass tort litigation; and white collar defense.
+They serve as chairs or co-chairs for the associates, diversity & inclusion, ethics, opinion, pro bono and recruiting committees.
 A female partner also leads the firm’s Office of Lawyer Recruiting and Development.

 The firm regularly sponsors professional development programs, retreats and meetings that promote the advancement and development of women lawyers, including a series of firmwide and regional programs designed to bring women lawyers from across the firm together for meaningful mentoring and networking opportunities.
 Female lawyers are encouraged to assume leadership roles outside the firm in bar, legal industry and community service organizations.
 The firm also sponsors our women lawyers’ participation in external programming, conferences and events that promote professional development, as well as diversity and inclusion in the profession.